 (e) you have a legal right to end the contract because of something we have done wrong.

 Even if we are not at fault and you do not have a right to change your mind, you can still end the contract before it is completed.
-A contract for goods or digital content is completed when the product is delivered, downloaded or streamed and paid for.
+A contract for goods or digital content is completed when the product is delivered, downloaded, or streamed, and paid for.
 A contract for services is completed when we have finished providing the services and you have paid for them.
 If you want to end the contract in these circumstances, just contact us to let us know.
 The contract will not end until [1 calendar month] after the day on which you contact us.
-We will refund any advance payment you have made for products which will not be provided to you.
+We will refund any advance payment you have made for products that will not be provided to you.
 For example, if you tell us you want to end the contract on 4 February we will continue to supply the product until 3 March.
 We will only charge you for supplying the product up to 3 March and will refund any sums you have paid in advance for the supply of the product after 3 March.

-How to end the Contract
+How to End the Contract

 To end the contract with us, please let us know by doing one of the following:

 (a) Phone or email.
 Email customer services at firstname.lastname@example.org.
 Please provide your name, home address, details of the order, and, where available, your phone number and email address.